GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 ]

 @table:ssl:multi_source:experiments:sequence_processing exposes the results of the trained model for various context windows.
-It appears clearly that the longest the agent is able to hear for, the better its localization performance will be.
+It appears clearly that the longer the agent is able to hear, the better its localization performance becomes.
 The base context window of 16 #acr("STFT") frames amounts to approximately 363 milliseconds, which is a fairly short time period.
 During this interval, one or more speech sources could be inactive as the energy criteria $delta_"energy" (#tau-e)$ is not enforced on this specific data set.
-This sole difference in the data generation process explains the gap in performance between this experiment and the evaluation on the normal dataset reported in @sec:ssl:multi_source:experiments:number_of_sources.
+This sole difference in the data generation process explains the gap in performance between this experiment and the evaluation on the normal dataset reported in @sec:ssl:multi_source:experiments:number_of_sources (see @table:ssl:multi_source:experiments:n_sources_train for example).

-Longer

-#draft[Impact of window length]
-// TODO: insert table of results